 top of page

-What happened next was eye-opening, not because one thing failed, but because a series of small disappointments revealed systemic issues in the way most local home care agencies operate.
+What happened next was eye-opening.
+It wasn't just one failure; it was a series of small disappointments that revealed systemic issues in the way most local home care agencies operate.

 These weren’t isolated problems.
 They were patterns repeatedly shared by families across Chennai: stories of unreliable caregivers, poor communication, lack of training, and agencies that seemed more like middlemen than true partners in care.